A YTD correspondence for constant scalar curvature metrics: The main results

-Given that Theorem \ref{thm:YTD'} introduces a novel stability condition in the context of YTD type results, the second goal of the paper is to explore the meaning of $K^\beta$-stability, and its relationship to more classical notions of stability previously considered in the literature.
+As Theorem \ref{thm:YTD'} introduces a new stability condition in the Yau–Tian–Donaldson framework, the second goal of this paper is to better understand the meaning of $K^\beta$-stability and connect it with more classical notions of stability.